ServerBot User Manual v1.10.0

 addtesting = 'testing_link of Discord Bot'

-service_list = 'List of systemctl services to see via Discord'
+service_list = 'List of systemd services to see via Discord'

 Some commands uses Operating System data and functions,

-so it requires administrator privileges to run - you don't want to have removed system by unauthorized user, right?
+so they require administrator privileges to run - you don't want to have system removed by unauthorized user, right?

 To execute them, you must provide the ID of trusted and authorized users that can execute these commands in admin_usr.
 You should be the only one who has rights to execute them.